A Guide for Parents of Uninvolved Grown Children

 You have to drag your children into the conversation in a way that they enjoy.
 There’s no point in starting it as a two-way conversation and turning it into a one-way lecture after a few minutes.

-Engage in some activity with them
+Engage in some activity with them.

 These kinds of activities can spare you some time to spend with your children and help you interact more with them and be more occupied.
 For example, if you teach any sports to your child every weekend.
 There’d be much more than just talking about how their day went for you two to discuss and have fun with.
-It will not only strengthen your bond but would also create tons of beautiful memories.
+It will not only strengthen your bond but will also create tons of beautiful memories.

 In general, the following list of activities can be picked by Parents to engage in together;

-• Cooking
+- Cooking

-• Reading
+- Reading

-• Making art
+- Making art

-• Music
+- Music

-• Exploring nature
+- Exploring nature

 Once chosen, your activities will become a part of your collaborative time together.